 The introduction of non-native organisms can create serious ecological, human health, and economic impacts in receiving environments.
 California state law requires ballast water and biofouling management for ships that arrive at California ports unless safety is threatened.
-A Ballast Water Management Report must be submitted at least 24 hours in advance of each arrival at a California port and the Marine Invasive Species Program Annual Vessel Reporting Form must be submitted at least 24 hours in advance of the first arrival of each calendar year.
+A Ballast Water Management Report must be submitted in advance of each arrival at a California port.
+If a voyage is greater than 24 hours, the Ballast Water Management Report must be submitted 24 hours in advance of arrival.
+If the voyage is less than 24 hours, the Ballast Water Management Report must be submitted prior to departing the port of departure.
+Additionally, the Marine Invasive Species Program Annual Vessel Reporting Form must be submitted at https://MISP.IO at least 24 hours in advance of the first arrival of each calendar year.
 A Ballast Water Management Plan and Ballast Water Logbook must be maintained on board the vessel and made available for inspection.
-Vessel must also maintain a Biofouling Management Plan and Biofouling Record Book, and manage biofouling on wetted surfaces and niche areas (subject to a compliance phase-in schedule).
+Vessel that are newly delivered or have a regularly scheduled out-of-water maintenance on or after January 1, 2018, must also maintain a Biofouling Management Plan and Biofouling Record Book, and manage biofouling on wetted surfaces and niche areas.
 The California Department of Tax and Fee Administration collects a \$1,000 fee for each qualifying voyage arrival.
-Contact the California State Lands Commission (562-499-6312) or go to www. slc.ca.gov for further information on state requirements.
+Contact the California State Lands Commission (562-499-6312) or go to slc.ca.gov/misp/ for further information on state requirements.

-In addition, a Ballast Water Management Report must be filed with the U.S. Coast Guard at the first U.S. port of call.
-Federal ballast water discharge performance standards are coming into effect and other federal requirements may apply.
-Contact the U.S. Coast Guard at (310) 521-3600 or go to www.dco.uscg.mil for more information.
+In addition, a Ballast Water Management Report must be filed with the U.S. Coast Guard at every U.S. port of call.
+Federal ballast water discharge performance standards are in effect and other federal requirements may apply.
+Contact the U.S. Coast Guard at (310) 521-3600 or go to dco.uscg.mil for more information.